Coitus reservatus: Practice of karezza and sexual continence

 Kalman Andras Oszlar writes, "Inasmuch as sexual togetherness is not limited into the physical world and does not mean quick wasting of sexual energies, by this we give free way to higher dimensions in the relationship."
 Affected by this, we may get into the state of flow, and in the course of this, the couple charges up with energy, while – with focused attention (Dhāraṇā) – the couple is submerging in that in which they are having pleasure.
 This state of mind is connected with the beneficial effects of tantric restraint and transformation.
 At first, Mihály Csíkszentmihályi defined positive philosophy, and since then, it has been referred to beyond the professional line.
 According to the professor, the flow experience is an entirely focused and motivationally intensified experience where people can entirely focus and properly command their feelings for the best performance or learning.

 There is a slight difference between karezza and coitus reservatus.
 In coitus reservatus, unlike karezza, a woman can enjoy a prolonged orgasm while a man exercises self-control.

 Like coitus interruptus, coitus reservatus is not a reliable form of preventing a sexually transmitted infection, as the penis leaks pre-ejaculate before ejaculation, which may contain all of the same infectious viral particles and other microbes as the semen.
 Although studies have not found sperm in pre-ejaculate fluid, the method is also unreliable for contraception because of the difficulty of controlling ejaculation beyond the point of no return.
 Additionally, pre-ejaculate fluid can collect sperm from a previous ejaculation, leading to pregnancy even when performed correctly.

 Controversy

 Alice Stockham was taken to court and forced to give up teaching the practice of karezza in the United States.
-Like many other sex reformers, Dr. Stockham was arrested by Anthony Comstock, who prosecuted a variety of sexual freedom reformers.
-Ida Craddock committed suicide after being repeatedly jailed for peddling pornography.
+Like many other sex reformers, Stockham was arrested by Anthony Comstock, who prosecuted a variety of sexual freedom reformers.
+Ida Craddock died by suicide after being repeatedly jailed for publishing documents on sexuality.
 The press attacked the Oneida Community and Noyes fled to Canada due to a warrant being issued for his arrest on a statutory rape charge on June 22, 1879.
 From there, he advised others to follow St. Paul's plan of either marriage or celibacy, and to obey the commandments against adultery and fornication.